 Join our virtual community for regular online sessions where SWAN members can share information and support one another through the different stages of their parenting journey.
-SWAN hosts two virtual catch-ups:
+SWAN hosts a monthly virtual catch-up.

 Meet other fathers of SWAN children at our Dads’ Group.
 Launched in Victoria, our Dads’ Group provides support for fathers.
 We plan to expand the program to other states soon.
 We recognise that dads’ experiences of parenting SWAN children may be different from their partners’.
 Many dads don’t have the opportunity to attend therapy sessions with their child and miss out on connecting with other parents.
 Our Dads’ Group brings SWAN fathers together for fun activities so that they can feel connected and supported.
 This may include activities such as barefoot bowls, rock climbing or a day at the cricket or footy.
 Our SWAN dads are welcome to suggest activities they would like SWAN to host.
 We’ll let you know about the next Dad’s Group in our regular newsletter and we’ll add it to our events calendar.

-Our siblings’ program addresses some of the needs of SWAN siblings.
+Our siblings’ virtual program addresses some of the needs of SWAN siblings.
 It provides a safe place where they can socialise and be supported emotionally.
-The program offers a range of different activities and provides a structured environment where siblings can discuss their emotions, learn about resilience and also enjoy social outings with other SWAN siblings such as ten-pin bowling.
+The program provides a structured environment where siblings can discuss their emotions, learn about resilience.
 We share upcoming siblings’ events in our newsletter and on our events calendar.
 You may also find our siblings resources helpful.

 Join our virtual Meet the Expert Series and hear our guest speakers talk about important topics such as carer wellbeing.
 Each session features a different guest speaker and topic of interest.
 This may include issues like Wills and estate planning, and variant curation.
 We invite SWAN members to suggest topics and speakers.
 Virtual Meet the Experts sessions are listed on our website and shared in our newsletter.